Ahmad Husein

-Colonel Ahmad Husein (1 April 1925 – 28 November 1998) was an Indonesian independence fighter and military leader of the PRRI.
+Colonel Ahmed Husein (1 April 1925 – 28 November 1998) was an Indonesian independence fighter and military leader of the PRRI.
 Forming the Revolutionary Government of the Republic of Indonesia (PRRI) 15, 1958, in Padang under the leadership of Syafruddin Prawiranegara.

 Early life

-Ahmad Husein was born in Padang on April 1, 1925 to Abdoel Kahar, a pharmacy owner, at the Padang military hospital.
+Ahmed Husein was born in Padang on April 1, 1925, to Abdoel Kahar, a pharmacy owner, at the Padang military hospital.
 Ahmad has eleven siblings (7 boys, 4 girls).
 He attended Hollandsch-Inlandsche School Padang and graduated in 1938.
 After that he studied at Taman Siswa in Bukittinggi and graduated in 1941.
-In 1943, following the Japanese occupation of Indonesia, Ahmad Husein enrolled in Giyugun, a native volunteer force.
+In 1943, following the Japanese occupation of the Dutch East Indies, Ahmad Husein enrolled in Giyugun, a native volunteer force.

-Prior to Japan's surrender in the Pacific War, Ahmad became a member of the People's Security Agency (BKR) in Padang, actively recruiting people into the BKR.
+Prior to Japan's surrender in the Pacific War, Ahmed became a member of the People's Security Agency (BKR) in Padang, actively recruiting people into the BKR.
 Ahmad became the combat commander of the Padang Area, which became known as the Kuranji Tiger.

 During the Indonesian war of independence his unit was reorganized into the Banteng Division, where he faced Dutch forces during the first and second Dutch police action.
 He met Sukarno during a visit to Bukittinggi, where he was disappointed in the Java focused development of the central government.